Distribution Fitting for Combating Mode Collapse in Generative Adversarial Networks: Method

 \subsection{Local Distribution Fitting}

 In some circumstances, the real distribution is unknown or hard to calculate.
 For instance, if the real data is a black box and we can only sample from it, GDF will not work.
+It is because calculating the distribution parameters before training will be difficult, as it is almost impossible to define a general criterion of minimum training sample size~\cite{salazar2023proxy} and we also cannot define the number of samples required for estimation.
 To cope with this situation, we propose a local distribution fitting (LDF) method.
 It utilizes the mean $\bm{\mu}_s$ and standard deviation $\bm{\sigma}_s$ of all sampled data in the previous training iterations to replace the real ones.
 In the training process, the penalty term is

 and the training objective is